The DESI DR1 peculiar velocity survey: growth rate measurements from the galaxy power spectrum: Introduction

 Instead of studying the two-point correlations in configuration space, we can also analyze them in Fourier space, i.e. analyzing the so-called power spectrum.
 The concept of the cosmological power spectrum was first introduced by \cite{Kaiser1987}.
 The first measurement of the (galaxy) density power spectrum was carried out by \cite{ Kaiser1991PS}.
 The methodology for estimating the density power spectrum was later refined by \cite{Feldman1994}, forming the standard approach widely used today.
 In addition to these foundational contributions, \cite{Yamamoto2006} and \cite{Bianchi2015} further developed estimators for the multipoles of the density power spectrum.
+Other notable applications of the density power spectrum include studies by \cite{Yamamoto2003,Sanchez2008,Blake2010,Blake2011,Beutler2012,Johnson2014,Scoccimarro2015,Blake2018,Beutler2019,Wang2018PSBOXCOX,Ivanov2020,Beutler2021}.

 However, the linear growth rate of the structure, $f\sigma_8$ is only primarily sensitive to higher-order components of the density power spectrum, resulting in relatively weak constraints when inferred from this method alone.
 To improve the estimation of $f\sigma_8$, the momentum power spectrum—initially explored in \cite{Park2000}—has recently gained widespread use in cosmology. \cite{Howlett2019} (here after \papI) adapted the momentum power spectrum method to be implemented in a manner analogous to the conventional density power spectrum approach. \cite{Qin2019PS} (here after \papII) successfully applied the momentum power spectrum to constrain $f\sigma_8$ using data from the combined 6dFGS peculiar velocity survey (6dFGSv, \citealt{Campbell2014}) and 2MASS Tully-Fisher (2MTF, \citealt{Hong2019}) survey.
 Building upon their research, \cite{Qin2025} (here after \papIII) advanced the existing methodology by extending it to the cross-power spectrum of density and momentum fields—both derived from a unified survey catalog.
 Their work achieved a successful estimation of $f\sigma_8$ through the peculiar velocity data from the Sloan Digital Sky Survey peculiar velocity catalog (SDSSv, \citealt{Howlett2022}).
 This paper marks the fourth in the ongoing series.
 Herein, we further refine and expand our analytical framework to model and measure the cross-power spectrum in more complex cases, where the density and momentum fields are drawn from distinct galaxy survey catalogs—each exhibiting unique survey geometries, selection criteria, and sample characteristics.
 Additional studies employing the momentum power spectrum include those by \cite{Park2006,Appleby2023,Shi2024}.